jordyvanvorselen/blog/content/posts/the-copy-paste-mindset/index.md

 Because it’s all going to pass.
 Your cherished library, framework, or language _will_ be replaced.
 Even Java, C# and Python will become the COBOLs of tomorrow.
 We just don't know _when_ yet.
-The only thing that will stay the same are the concepts you learned on the way.
+The only thing that will stay the same are the concepts you learned along the way.

 And there will always be a maximum amount of useful concepts you can learn in a single niche.